Accidental death and dismemberment insurance is similar to life insurance, but it can only pay out if the insured dies in an accident.

-When discussing life insurance, it’s necessary to bring up the topic of accidental death and dismemberment insurance as they can go hand-in-hand for several different reasons.
 Also called AD&D, it’s a special insurance policy which only pays out under strict circumstances where death occurs by way of an accident, and it will not pay out for any other reason.

 Accidents aren’t clearly defined as there are many ways a person could die, but here are the most common: